selvaklnc/wmao/src/content/posts/email-broadcasting-tips.md

 ---

-From my own experience running email campaigns, having both automation and instant-send options is a must, and SendSteed delivers both without the typical tech headaches.
+From my own experience running email campaigns, having both automation and instant-send options is a must, and <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> delivers both without the typical tech headaches.

-That's where **Email Broadcasting** steps in, and LeadsLeap's SendSteed makes it super easy.
+That's where **Email Broadcasting** steps in, and <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s SendSteed makes it super easy.

 ![Stay connected with your audience in real time using SendSteed's email broadcasting, share updates, announcements, and offers instantly with your list.](/assets/images/blog/email-broadcasting.webp "Email Broadcasting: Stay Connected in Real Time")

-SendSteed's Email Broadcasting feature helps you engage your audience immediately with one-time emails for announcements, promotions, and urgent updates.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>'s Email Broadcasting feature helps you engage your audience immediately with one-time emails for announcements, promotions, and urgent updates.

-In this chapter of [Mastering Digital Marketing](/digital-marketing-strategy) with LeadsLeap, we'll show you how to use broadcasting to send real-time messages, and we'll also dive into two powerful automation tools: **Blog to Broadcast** and **YouTube to Broadcast**.
+In this chapter of [Mastering Digital Marketing](/digital-marketing-strategy) with <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>, we'll show you how to use broadcasting to send real-time messages, and we'll also dive into two powerful automation tools: **Blog to Broadcast** and **YouTube to Broadcast**.

 What Is Email Broadcasting?
 ---------------------------